tjdwill/tomlp/journal.md

 This is the incorrect approach because the lifetime of `ParseContext` depends on the lifetimes of the references in `graphemes` (which depend on curr_line, but I don't think the compiler knows that).
 Once graphemes is initialized for the first time, the references within can't be removed--the lifetime annotation promises the references will be valid for at least as long as the `ParseContext` lives.

-The only solution I tried to make this work resulted in the entire struct being borrowed for the duration of the lifetime, meaning I could not update it.
+The only solution I tried to make this work resulted is the entire struct being borrowed for the duration of the lifetime, meaning I could not update it.

 ### Solution